 There are various ways of learning Lojban unique to the individual learning it, but to help you get started here are some suggestions.

-- This book will teach you about how to read and use Lojban; what the different types of words and grammatical constructs do, how to use them and interpret them; how to express yourself in Lojban.
+✔ The full grammar of Lojban.
+This book will teach you how to read and use Lojban, what the different types of words and grammatical constructs do, how to use them and interpret them and how to express yourself in Lojban.
 It will not, however, teach you vocabulary, style, spoken flow, nor other aspects involved in really learning about and using a human language.

 - IMPORTANT NOTE: Since the publication of the full grammar there has been a change to the semantics of Lojban articles known as xorlo.
 These changes simplify the grammar in that aspect and are not difficult to grasp.
 Please keep this reform in mind when consulting the official reference grammar, as it was effectively published before the approval of xorlo.

 ✔ camxes is an automatic grammar checker of what you write in Lojban (which is unique among all languages!).
 It can help you quickly understand whether your sentence is grammatically correct.